duzy/duzy/README.md

   - that would be highly at a client's will.
 - I'm operating the private company [ExtBit Limited](http://extbit.limited)
   - for commercing private software components to offer advanced packages of applications and services,
-  - assemble open source technologies to serve more customers and users,
+  - assemble and extend open source softwares to make more services and serve more customers and users,
   -

 <!--